markomanninen/ARC-AGI/test/README.md

 ## Running the Tests

-1. **Execute the Test Scripts**:
+1. **Execute the Test Script**:
-   - Run the following command to execute all tests.
+   - Run the following command to execute all tests for `Claude 3.5 Sonnet`.
 This process will take approximately 30 minutes:
      ```
      python run_tests.py
      ```